Cerebellum-Network/Freeport-Smart-Contracts-SDK/README.md

 Two actions are added by default:

-- `main` which installs deps w/ cache, lints, tests, and builds on all pushes against a Node and OS matrix
+- `main` which installs deps with cache, lints, tests, and builds on all pushes against a Node and OS matrix
 - `size` which comments cost comparison of your library on every pull request using [`size-limit`](https://github.com/ai/size-limit)